ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 ## Provisioning details

-You can provision a virtual server instance that supports the suspend billing feature through the {{site.data.keyword.cloud_notm}} catalog, CLI, or the {{site.data.keyword.slapi_short}}.
-For more information on provisioning public virtual server instances, see [Provisioning public instances](/docs/vsi/vsi_provision_public.html).
+You can provision a virtual server instance that supports the suspend billing feature through the {{site.data.keyword.cloud_notm}} catalog (cloud.ibm.com), CLI, or the {{site.data.keyword.slapi_short}}.
+You can't provision a virtual server instance that supports the suspend billing feature through the {{site.data.keyword.slportal}} (control.softlayer.com).
+For more information on provisioning public virtual server instances, see [Provisioning public instances](/docs/vsi?topic=virtual-servers-ordering-vs-public#ordering-vs-public).

 For the {{site.data.keyword.cloud_notm}} catalog, you must have an upgraded account to order virtual servers.
 For more information about upgrading your account, see [Switching to IBMid](https://console.bluemix.net/docs/admin/softlayerlink.html).
 {:note}